ktht/battleship/README.md

 G  |  .   *   *   *   .   .   .   .   *       G  |  -   O   O   O   -   -   -   -   -
 H  |  .   .   .   .   .   .   .   .   *       H  |  -   -   -   -   -   -   -   -   O

-You have lost, sorry. winner is <winnerusername>!
+You have lost, sorry.
+Winner is <winnerusername>!
 ```

 Example output on the winners screen.
 On the right, all of the ships have been sinked.